michelangelorinaudo/Garage-Management-Tool/README.md

 Simple data management tool that allows the entry of data, like name, vehicle or license plate, and inserts them into a table.
 The user can then export it, creating a spreadsheet that contains all the customer's information.

-The application also allows the user to clear and delete functionalities.
+The application also provides clear and delete functionalities.
 Finally, it can also return the total amount due by all customer.